It’s all About the Beef, “Plus 1”

-Certainly, any dish that has earned this professorial assessment merits deep investigation:
+Certainly, any dish that merited this learned assessment justifies in-depth consideration:

 My inquiries will bear on two points.
 First, when does surf and turf first appear in print as a dish, second, does the term also mean a type of restaurant or menu?

 I’ve concluded the dish first appeared in a Los Angeles newspaper in 1961, and the term has also long-denoted a restaurant type or menu.

 As well, despite the lack of a pre-1961 citation, the elements of the dish existed on American restaurant menus, including in New York City, in the 1950s.

 That is, lobster tails and other seafood, as well as steak cuts, often formed the two main categories of the (North) American steakhouse.
 At some point, in all likelihood some years before the dish is first documented, someone placed a sample of each category on the same plate to form Surf and Turf.

 10 years ago the well-credentialed, New York-based food blogger and editor Barry Popik, who is also an amateur etymologist, wrote an entry on the origin-year aspect.
 His account is still valid today.
 He cites two Los Angeles-area sources in 1961 as follows:

 13 August 1961, Los Angeles (CA) Times, pg.
 N7: